fredebaene/bioit/readme.md

 ## Sequence Class

-The Sequence class is the base class used to represent polymers.
-Polymers are macromolecules composed of a sequence of identical or similar subunits.
-If each of these subunits can be represented by a symbol (or character), then the polymer can be represented by a string.
+The Sequence class is the base class used to represent linear polymers.
+Linear polymers are macromolecules composed of a sequence of identical or similar subunits.
+If each of these subunits can be represented by a symbol (or character), then the linear polymer can be represented by a string.

 Instance variables: